carlos-molina/contraval/README.md

 behaviour or crash it.

 </br>

 #### Errors and faults: To follow precise terminology
 (see for example,
-[Basic Concepts and Taxonomy of Dependable and Secure Computing, Algirdas et. al.](http://www.cs.ncl.ac.uk/research/pubs/articles/papers/666.pdf"Brian Randell paper at Ncl")
+[Basic Concepts and Taxonomy of Dependable and Secure Computing, Algirdas et. al.](http://www.cs.ncl.ac.uk/research/pubs/articles/papers/666.pdf "Brian Randell paper at Ncl")

 I should distinguish
 between faults and errors; however, since the